Functional time series prediction under partial observation of the future curve: Simulation

-of PFP and the three competitor method: time series method (Aue et al.\ (2015)), functional mixture method (Chiou 2012), and intraday functional regression are computed.
-The fFPE values are also calculated for the partial functional prediction and the intraday regression method, which is recorded to be close to the corresponding MSE of prediction.
-For the competitor time series method, we do not provide the fFPE value since Aue et al.\ (2015) have shown they should be close to the MSE of prediction.
+In each simulation setup, the MSEs of prediction $ \int_{\tau}^1\{Y_{n+1}(t)-\widehat{Y}^u_{n+1}(t)|_{(\tau,1]}\}^2dt$ of PFP and the two competitor methods were computed.
+The fFPE values were also calculated for PFP and the intra-curve regression, which were recorded to be close to the corresponding MSE of prediction.
 Results for five pairs of values $(\kappa_1,\kappa_2)$ are provided in Table 1.
+For clarity, the following abbreviations are introduced: PMSE=``prediction mean squared error'', fFPE=``final functional prediction error''.
+The subscript: $ts$=``FAR model prediction (Aue et al.~(2015))'', $r$=``intra-curve regression prediction''.

-We find that when time series structure is strong, PFP will outperform the other methods.
-When time series structure is weak, the performances of PFP and functional linear regression (FLR) method are similar, and are better than full curve prediction method and functional mixture method.
-The fFPE value and the prediction MSE are always very close for different situations.
-This numerically approves the practical applicability of the fFPE criterion.
+Clearly, when the signal-noise ratio is high, PFP outperforms the other methods.
+Otherwise, the performances of PFP and the intra-curve regression method are similar, and are both better than full-curve prediction.
+The fFPE value and the prediction MSE are always very close for different situations, which numerically justifies the practical applicability of the fFPE criterion.
+The results of bootstrap prediction interval are included in the supplementary material.